slametps/MMM-PrayerTime/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder
 2. execute `git clone https://github.com/slametps/MMM-PrayerTime.git`
-3. if this module does not run correctlt, try `npm install async`
+3. if this module does not run correctly, try `npm install async`

 ## Using the module